ChiefsBestPal/BooksScrapeDatabase_and_Recommender/README.md

 ## Code information
 > Large codebase (Few thousand lines); First Phase took a week and final generators went through 6 major versions

-1. Our 2 APIs (Google books and Open Library) have 3 total requests per book profile iteration.
+1. Our 2 APIs (excluding crawled websites) (Google books and Open Library) have 3 total requests per book profile iteration.
 This can be extremely long and present networking issues so ```All_Scripts\DML_Generators\generate_network_requests_caches.py``` allows one to leave this script running and cache in a spec_dict.json all the necessary requests informations which speeds up the DML generation exponentially and makes our whole operation alongside webscraping, parsing operations and checks much less flaky, much faster and much more reliable / versatile.

 2. Webscrapping has been performed at several levels.
 Multiple different concurrent spider / crawling techniques were tested, optimized and developped over the course of several days. \
 The initial code is inspired and taken from ```https://github.com/havanagrawal/GoodreadsScraper```, but we completely repurposed it and ALSO added enormously onto it by creating different types of crawlers, loaders, networking settings tests and optimizations, etc....